neophob/wpc-bot/README.md

 - load state where the game is already started

 ## Run Locally
+- You need a twitter dev account
+- You need to create a `rom` directory and add the WPC roms yourself
-You need a twitter dev account, change to the `lib` directory then run
+- change to the `lib` directory then run

 ```
 TWITTER_CONSUMER_KEY=..
 TWITTER_CONSUMER_SECRET=..
 TWITTER_ACCESS_TOKEN=..
 TWITTER_ACCESS_TOKEN_SECRET=.. node index.js
 ```

 ## Run on AWS
-- how to deploy properly without upload a zip file / upload to s3 -> how to autodeploy latest release from github?
-- use AWS Lambda Layers (to keep deployment packages small)
+- CloudWatch triggers the Lambda function, scheduled once per hour (or use `claudia add-scheduled-event`)
+- TODO: Create AWS Lambda layers: "node_modules" and "rom" are independent layers -> failed to test!

 ### Deploy Serverless
+- Use: https://claudiajs.com/, `npm install claudia -g`
 - NOT Tested: https://serverless.com/, `npm install serverless -g`
-- Use: https://claudiajs.com/, `npm install claudia -g`

-### Notes
-- CloudWatch triggers the Lambda function, scheduled once per hour (or use `claudia add-scheduled-event`)
-- Create AWS Lambda layers: "node_modules" and "rom" are independent layers -> failed to test!